 Goals: In this research, we will investigate roadside vehicle detection and classification for 3D LiDAR point cloud data collected from traffic flow in Southern California.
-The 3D machine learning model is a key component in the real time traffic monitoring system, and it will provide fundamental support for the real-time traffic detection.
-Existing LiDAR point cloud datasets will be labeled, and processed for vehicle detection and classification.
-Existing machine learning models that could be used for 3D vehicle detection will be investigated, and the models will be trained and tested on the labeled datasets.
+The 3D machine learning model is a key component in the real time traffic monitoring system, and it will provide fundamental support for the realtime traffic detection.
+New LiDAR point cloud datasets will be collected and labeled, and processed for vehicle detection and classification.
+Point-based approaches for 3D vehicle detection will be investigated [3-4], and the models will be trained and tested on the new labeled datasets.
 Detection results generated from the trained machine learning model will be processed, and analysis will be conducted for the collected traffic flow datasets.
-Students will participate in research activities such as reading research papers, install and software systems for data labeling, write script programs to automate the data labeling work, process the data for machine learning models, and test the performance of selected machine learning algorithms.
+Students will participate in research activities such as reading research papers, install and software systems for data labeling, write script programs to automate the data labeling work, process the data for machine learning models, and test the performance of selected machine learning learning algorithms.

 Prior work in the area: This project is part of an ongoing project to build a real-time traffic monitoring system since February 2021.
-I have mentored 3 groups of senior design project students working on this project, which all involve in-depth study and literature review on corresponding topics.
-The senior design group in 2021-2022 won the first place of oral presentations and the senior design group in 2022-2023 won the first place of project display in the CSUN CECS Senior Design Project Showcase.
+I have mentored 3 groups of senior design project students and 3 master students working on this project, which all involve in-depth study and literature review on corresponding topics.
+The senior design group in 2021-2022 won the first place of oral presentations, and the senior design group in 2022-2023 won the first place of project display in the CSUN CECS Senior Design Project Showcase.
 I supervised undergraduate students to revise and submit their project final papers, and two papers from the project had published in IEEE GESSC 2022 and IEEE GESSC 2023 [5-6].
+In addition, another two research papers from this project have been accepted for publication by IEEE GESS 2024 and IEEE ICMLA 2024.
+In spring and summer 2024, we investigated the projection based approach for 3D vehicle detection and classification using Complex-YOLO algorithm, implemented the Complex-YOLO model through transfer learning and normalization in handling and aligning the dataset for effective learning, and extended the object classification from 3 types to 9 types.

-Expected outcomes of this research include: (1) a literature review of existing 3D vehicle detection and classification machine learning models; (2) Applying the automatic approach of vehicle labeling for 3D LiDAR point cloud datasets; (3) train and test 3D vehicle detection and classification models and analysis of the results; and (4) a poster which concludes the work in the summer research.
+Expected outcomes of this research include: (1) a literature review of existing point-based 3D vehicle detection and classification machine learning models; (2) an automatic approach of vehicle labeling for 3D LiDAR point cloud datasets; (3) train and test Point-based 3D vehicle detection and classification models and analysis of the results; and (4) a poster which concludes the work in the summer research.
 Student learning: Training sessions will be provided for the student to conduct literature review, such as: how to read a paper and find related resources for technologies used in the paper, how to analyze the performance of a machine learning model, and design programs to process the 3D Lidar point cloud datasets and for data visualization.
 We will discuss several research papers and the student will be required to read selected research papers in detail to learn the layout of a research paper and technical writing.
-Based on the survey paper, we will investigate applying one selected 3D machine learning model to detect and classify the vehicles for the labeled 3D datasets.
+Based on the survey paper, we will investigate applying one selected 3D machine learning model to detect and classify the vehicles for the labeled 3D traffic datasets.